 - Detect market trends,

-- Discover new issues or problem to research.
+- Discover new issues or problems to research.

 Business intelligence and business analytics